Investing In Commercial Property

 the hybrid working model.
 Challenges are also being felt in older offices in peripheral

-• New buildings, top-end space, and those buildings in prime areas such as London’s
+locations, whereby the amount of empty space has climbed steadily since Covid. - New buildings, top-end space, and those buildings in prime areas such as London’s

 West End, however, are still seeing demand, especially those which have

-• While city centres remain relatively popular, locations further out are struggling and
+environmental certifications. - While city centres remain relatively popular, locations further out are struggling and

 there are big variations even in desirable areas, though this is very dependent on the

-• Many of the property funds have been in net outflows, and have been selling assets
+age, quality, and location of the building. - Many of the property funds have been in net outflows, and have been selling assets

 to meet these redemption requests.
 Though these outflows are slowing in some